-Helping students stay healthy during the program is a priority for us.
-Their health records are kept on file both in the Portland, Oregon office and with the resident Program Director.
-Before departure, students are sent any particular health information about the program location (should there be any), with advice to consult the Centers for Disease Control (http://www.cdc.gov/) in order to find out what immunizations are recommended, if any.
+IPSL prioritizes a student’s health while participating on an IPSL program.
+Health records are kept on file both in the Portland, Oregon office and with the resident Program Director.
+Before departure, students are provided with health information about the program location with advice to consult the Centers for Disease Control (http://www.cdc.gov/) to find out what immunizations are recommended, if any.

-Each IPSL program site has excellent nearby medical facilities and mental health support available.
+Each IPSL program site has excellent nearby medical and mental health facilities and support available.
 As part of a comprehensive arrival orientation, the Program Director will tell students about these facilities and resources, and how to make use of them should they need them.
-We encourage participants to inform us of any existing medical conditions prior to departure so that we may be sure that any required care can be accessed.
-Students with disabilities are encouraged to apply and every effort will be made for any necessary accommodations.
+IPSL encourages participants to disclose any existing medical conditions, prior to departure, so that any required care can be accessed.
+Students with disabilities are encouraged to apply and every effort will be made for necessary accommodations.
 IPSL follows best practices with respect to sharing student information on a need-to-know basis with the site team abroad, the sending institution's study abroad administrators, and parents.

-IPSL recognizes that students in a new environment and culture need the help and advice of those who know the local conditions best.
-IPSL students are provided with support from many people throughout the program, allowing them to gain independence step by step as they gain knowledge and familiarity with the culture.
+IPSL recognizes that students, in a new environment and culture, need the help and advice of those who know the local conditions best.
+IPSL students are provided with support from many people throughout the program, allowing them to gain independence step by step as they gain knowledge and familiarity with the culture and their surroundings.